SAP Policy for College of Law Students

 Because audited courses are not credits counted towards completion of the student’s degree and students cannot receive financial aid for these, they are not evaluated for SAP.

 Treatment of Pre-requisite Courses

 Pre-requisites or preparatory courses are those which a student must complete to meet admission requirements into a degree program but do not count toward the student’s degree requirements.
-Pre-requisites or preparatory courses are evaluated according to the quantitative and qualitative rules set forth in this policy.

 Treatment of Repeated Courses